tayebiarasteh/DeepLearning_from_scratch/README.md

 The main goal of the exercises was to develop fundamental blocks of neural networks such as different types of layers, optimizers and activations.
 This was done using good programming techniques such as efficient mathematical programming, object oriented programming, inheritance or polymorphism.

+The project is written in **Python 3.7**.
+No additional deep learning framework is used and most of the layers and functions are implemented only using **NumPy**.

 #### Overview of the project: